-- The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$30,619,903 (net position).
-Of this total amount, \$19,476,136 (unrestricted net position) may be used to meet the District's ongoing obligations to citizens and creditors within the District's fund designation. - The District's total net position increased by \$ 763,568. - As of the close of the current fiscal year, the District's general fund reported an ending fund balance of \$ 19,825,770.
-The amount of \$ 9,244,711 (unassigned fund balance) is available for use within the District's fund designation.
+- The assets and deferred outflows of resources of the District exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$ 30,614,704 (net position).
+Of this total amount, \$ 15,610,080 (unrestricted net position) may be used to meet the District's ongoing obligations to citizens and creditors within the District's fund designation. - The District's total net position decreased by \$ 5,199. - As of the close of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$ 19,261,504.
+The amount of \$ 8,584,947 (unassigned fund balance) is available for use within the District's fund designation. - As of the close of the current fiscal year, the District's general fund reported an ending fund balance of \$ 20,149,326.
+The amount of \$ 9,472,769 (unassigned fund balance) is available for use within the District's fund designation.